RuthlessJailer/RuthlessJailer/README.md

 If nerd stuff scares you, then <del><sub>why are you here</sub></del> I would not suggest looking any further.

 #### stuff I do or like
-- 💪 Current working on a Java agent written in Rust (unpublished, yet).
-- 📚 Reading books.
+- 🅿 Pushin' P
+- 🎮 Currently Exploring C for TI-84 CE Assembly programming
+- 🥱 Bypassing Java security
-- 🎶 Listening to music.
+- 🎶 Listening to _real_ rap & hip-hop
-- 🗡 Brutally killing zombies in VR (oh yeah, [Valve Index](https://www.valvesoftware.com/en/index)).
+- 🗡 Defaulting on noobs in Population:ONE (oh yeah, [Valve Index](https://www.valvesoftware.com/en/index))
-- 🥋 Tae Kwon Doe (currently a 🔴 belt).
+- 🥋 Tae Kwon Doe (⚫ belt)
-- ⚡ Fun fact: I was born in Russia, have a dual-citizenship, and am bilingual.
+- ⚡ Fun fact: I was born in Russia, have a dual-citizenship, and am bilingual

-#### this summer I plan to
-- 🚗 Buy and rebuild a truck.
-- 📖 Read a lot.
-- 🅰 Get a CompTIA A+ certification.
-- 🏊‍♂️ Do swim team.

 ---